2i2c-org/infrastructure/docs/howto/operate/grafana.md

 #### Deploy the `support` chart via the `deployer`

 Use the `deployer` tool to deploy the support chart to the cluster.
-See {ref}`/howto/operate/manual-deploy` for details on how to setup the tool locally.
+See [](operate:manual-deploy) for details on how to setup the tool locally.

 ```bash
 python3 deployer deploy-support CLUSTER_NAME